We specialise in interpersonal skills training for one-on-one contact, critical business meetings and the (sometimes

 The ‘we’ referred to are Neil Aremband and David Tebbutt.
-They met at a GDPR event through their shared interest in security matters.
+They met at a GDPR event in 2019 through their shared interest in security matters.
 They discovered a mutual desire to introduce interpersonal skills training to the security community, especially as part of data breach response planning.
 While internal processes and regulator reporting may be well-rehearsed, communications with media and stakeholders tends to be forgotten until it’s too late.
 The training works for any organisation, hi-tech in particular.

 Following a traditional 14-year IT career, including just over two years as a management skills trainer for a major computer company, David entered the publishing world to rescue a troubled Personal Computer World magazine where he was editor and consulting editor for many years.

 He also became an award-winning columnist as well as co-founding Caxton software, conceiving and writing one of its products, BrainStorm.
 He also started a media skills training partnership with Martin Banks in 1988, training over 3500 delegates in the ensuing years.

 His three careers carried on in parallel for many years until he sold BrainStorm and the Press Here training partnership domain name (presshere.com), both to Americans.
 He continues to train (media skills and interpersonal skills) and write – historically, for over 40 newspapers and magazines, plus a great deal of online copy – and, more recently, for corporate clients.